mild-blue/txmatching/documentation/README.md

 We are currently considering 6 groups of HLA antigens: A, B, C, DR, RP, and DQ.
 All of the other groups are not relevant to the immune system.
 The most important groups are A, B, and DR.

-For every antigen from groups A, B, and C the patient has exactly 2 HLA codes (one from the mother and one from the father), and if only one is present, it is duplicated.
-This is the same as for serological notation as for high resolution.
+For every antigen from groups A, B, and C, the patient has exactly 2 HLA codes (one from the mother and one from the father), and if only one is present, it is duplicated.
+This is the same for serological notation as for high resolution.

-Antigens from groups DP, DQ, and DR are a little more complex because they are composed of more genes.
+Antigens from groups DP, DQ, and DR are a little more complex, because they are composed of more genes.

 ### DQ

-These genes are composed of two chains: A and B. That means, that for their high resolution, we need 4 sequences (two for A and two for B).
-Else the square brackets can be used for this, e.g.: DQ[01:03,06:02], where the first part is describing A, and the second one describing B.
+These genes are composed of two chains: A and B. That means, that for their high resolution, we need 4 sequences specified (two for A and two for B).
+The square brackets can be used for this, e.g.: DQ[01:03,06:02], where the first part describes A, and the second describes B.

 For conversion of DQ genes to serological notation, it is needed to use the table from https://en.wikipedia.org/wiki/HLA-DQ, where a certain combination of DQA and DQB gives a specific DQ HLA code.